 Once again, imagine you are your customer.
 What do you want?
 We found some ideas from leading researchers and industry experts.

-In an era where every interaction counts, it’s time for business managers to tune into the hold experience and ensure that what callers hear reflects the excellence and dedication that define your business.
+In an era where every interaction counts, business managers must tune into the hold experience and ensure that what callers hear reflects the excellence and dedication that define their business.
 For more Customer Experience tips, read our detailed CX report.

 Please hold out for better music